MahirHamiAbrar/DriftAI/README.md

 :-------------------------:|:-------------------------:
 ![](images/driftai_minimized_floating_window.png)  |  ![](images/driftai_expanded_floating_window.png)

 The floating window will expand when the `Speak` button is pressed.
-Presing `Speak` button again will collapse the expanded window.
+Pressing `Speak` button again will collapse the expanded window.

 When `Click to Speak` is pressed, voice recording starts.